grayresearch/CX/CHARTER.md

 be provided by a software API, or by a small standard set of CX state context instructions.

-9. *Security:* The specifications include a threat model.
-Side channel attacks are mitigated.
+9. *Security:* The specifications include a threat model, and they do not facilitate new side channel attacks.
 Privileged software may grant or deny unprivileged software access to a CX or its state.

 10. *Longevity:* The specifications define how the specified interfaces are versioned over decades, providing best possible forwards and backwards